Cansur/Timetable-Assistant-Using-AI/README.md

 - Implement persistent chat history using local storage or a database.
 - Enhance accessibility with keyboard navigation and screen reader support.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Inspired by modern chat applications and AI assistants like Grok.
-- Thanks to the open-source community for providing tools like Tailwind CSS, Bootstrap, and FontAwesome.